yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 A common practice at the IETF is to use room "humming" to gauge working group consensus, though the final consensus is determined by the working group chairs and typically requires a mailing list poll as well.
-We do not have a technique equivalent to the hum for virtual meetings, and this in effect reduces the effectiveness of these meetings.
+We do not have a technique equivalent to the hum for virtual meetings, and arguably this reduces the effectiveness of these meetings.

-This document defines the requirements from a Web application whose goal is to most faithfully replicate the "feel" of hums, through the use of a traditional web user interfce.
+This document defines the requirements from a web application whose goal is to most faithfully replicate the "feel" of hums, through the use of a traditional web user interface.

 --- middle